lightster/git-repo-backup/README.md

 Git Repo Backup will create backups of your remote git repositories.
 Git Repo Backup makes use of `git clone --mirror` and `git remote update`.

-Git Repo Backup is configurable to use the GitHub API automatically adding new repos to the backup rotation as they are created on GitHub.
+Git Repo Backup is configurable to use the GitHub API to automatically add new repos to the backup rotation as they are created on GitHub.

 ## Dependencies